Cr4O13/gci-docs/docs/configuration syntax.md

 controller-name :: lua-string
 ~~~

-The controller name must be identical to the name Air Manager returns in the API function `game_controller_list`.
+The controller's name must be identical to the name Air Manager returns in the API function `game_controller_list`.
 This name should be identical to the name displayed by the Windows 'Game Controller' control panel (joy.cpl).

 ### Controls